platform-system-interface/intel_fw/docs/platforms.md

 <img src="intel_flash_partitioning.png" width=40%>

+The boot flow for trusted boot is documented publicly[^17] by Intel.

 ## ME classification and security

 Security researchers have analyzed the ME and divided hardware variants into 3